AidenBrennan/Project-3/README.md

 ## Project Description:

-artJacent intends to provide artwork developers a safe place to display their artwork to interested parties for view.
-Their artwork will only be available to exclusive people, whom have signed up to our application.

-It's also an application that will enable artwork developers to network and form collaborations with other people on future projects.
-E.g. a sculpturist can display their work on artJacent.
-If an interior designer may of happen to view their work, and is interest in this person's work. artJacent will enable the interior designer to network with the sculpturist.
+the COFFEE MARKET intends to provide coffee enthusiast a virtual place to explore different coffees; and the convinence of purchasing all they need to brew the perfect cup at home.

 ## Motivation:

-Art is a forever growing passionate interest, that plays an important role in the aesthetic aspect of our daily life.
-Our motivation is to provide a place where artwork developers can safely display their work and connect with future collaborators.
+Coffee has a rich history and cultural connection; which over the many different generations continue to be shared and loved.
+For this reason, we continue to see the steady demand and trend for coffee.

+To help facilitate the demand for coffee to our current and next generation of computer savy culture; we have created this web application, which we intend to expand in the future to make it more than just a place to purchase your favourite coffee.

+We would like to create a virtual place where coffee enthusiast can come to explore different coffee, order and purchase different coffee products from around the worid, and barista equipment.

 ## Details of our application:

-* MERN Full Stack
+* MERN FullStack

 **********************************************
 ## LINK TO DEPLOY APPLICATION